cheungdaven/cheungdaven.github.io/_pages/about.md

 Latest News
 ======
+* 08-12-2019: I attended the NeurIPS conference in Vancouver and presented our work.
 * 20-11-2019: I was awarded a PhD degree.
 * 11-11-2019: One paper with Mingming Li is accepted by AAAI 2020.
 * 31-10-2019: The chapter [Recommender Systems](http://numpy.d2l.ai/chapter_recommender-systems/index.html) in the [Dive into Deep Learning](http://numpy.d2l.ai/) book comes out.
 Any feedback is welcome.